kweronek/m3rts-on-aws/README.md

 	- Click on `Review and Launch`
 - Step 7: Review your configuration.
 Ignore the warnings regarding security groups and free usage tier and click on `Launch`
 - Step 7  Alternative 1 (if you do not have a key pair):
-	- In the popup window select `Create a new key pair`.
+	- In the pop-up window select `Create a new key pair`.
 Type in a name for your key-pair.
-	- Click on `Downlaod Key Pair`
+	- Click on `Download Key Pair`
 	- Click on `Launch instance`
 - Step 7  Alternative 2 (if you have already a key pair created and/or uploaded to your AWS-workspace):
-	- In the popup window select `Use existing key pair`
+	- In the pop-up window select `Use existing key pair`
 	- Select your key pair
 	- Click on `Launch instance`